Stuycs-K/final-project-9-hea-liue/WORKLOG.md

 at home: initialized a board with randomly placed bombs and began working on squares bomb methods
 ### date 5/24
-in class: got a method working that randomly places bombs and shows reveal the bomb locations at home: made the revealMines method toggle-able on the keybind R. it now reveals the mines when you hold R
+in class: got a method working that randomly places bombs and shows reveal the bomb locations at home: made the revealMines method toggle-able on the keybind R. it now reveals the mines when you hold R, fixed checkerboard Board pattern
+### date 5/25
+in class: fixed reveal mines, worked on a flag method, and began printBoard();
+at home: got the flag system to fully work with the reveal method. added a flag counter and removes flag when right clicks existing flags;

 ## GROUP MEMBER 2